Donny Zanger – Temporary Walls NYC

 ✗ Drawbacks

-• Higher starting cost than pressurized walls
+• Higher base cost than a pressurized wall

 ✓ Advantages

-• Lower starting cost from ~$700
+• Lowest starting cost at $700

 ✗ Drawbacks

-• Not for buildings banning ceiling contact
+• Not suitable for buildings that prohibit any ceiling contact

 📚 Choose a bookcase wall if…